 Cruises have gotten a bad rap lately: One recent scientific study found that air quality on a cruise ship deck was “worse than the world’s most polluted cities.”

 The best small ship cruise lines typically have less than 300 passengers, a lower guide-to-passenger ratio, and expert local guides.
 These small luxury cruise ships have become increasingly popular in recent years, offering a more intimate and immersive travel experience.

 Some small luxury cruises focus squarely on nature and wildlife, while others focus more on the history and culture of a destination.
 But in general, small cruises are less about the amenities of the ship itself and more about exciting shore-based adventures.

-Whether you’re taking a river cruise in Europe or India or an ocean cruise in Greece or the Galapagos Islands, the world’s best small ship cruises offer an opportunity to explore remote locations that the big luxury cruise lines can’t access.
+Whether you’re taking a river cruise in Europe or India or an ocean cruise in Greece or the Galapagos Islands, the world’s best small ship cruises offer an opportunity to explore remote locations the big luxury cruise lines can’t access.

 WHY SMALL SHIP CRUISES ARE SUPERIOR